NTIA/vqm/README.md

 * [Documentation](CVQM.md)

 CVQM is a clean implementation of the VQM metrics that are available in BVQM.
 The software functionality is split to support an in-service RR system (i.e., live calculations on the upstream and downstream video feeds, communicating via a secondary communication channel).

 ### PSNR
 This command-line MATALAB software calculates peak signal to noise ratio (PSNR) according to ITU-T Rec.
 J.340.
 Also computes PSNR with variable frame delays removed (PSNR-VFD).
 These metrics are also available in the BVQM and CVQM software.
 The algorithm is described [here](https://its.ntia.gov/publications/details.aspx?pub=2500).

 ### VFD
 This command-line MATLAB software calculates variable frame delay (VFD) between an original video sequence and a processed video sequence.
-This algorithm and code is used by BVQM, CVQM, and PSNR software packages.
+This algorithm and code are used by BVQM, CVQM, and PSNR software packages.
 The algorithm is described [here](https://its.ntia.gov/publications/2500.aspx).

 ### FDF
 This command-line MATLAB software calculates fraction dropped frames (FDF) from VFD statistics.
-This algorithm and code is used by BVQM, CVQM, and PSNR software packages.
+This algorithm and code are used by BVQM, CVQM, and PSNR software packages.
 The algorithm is described [here](https://its.ntia.gov/publications/2493.aspx).

 ### IVQM - Obsolete - Not Available
-The In-Service Video Qualtiy Metric (IVQM) was a "proof of concept" software implementation.
+The In-Service Video Quality Metric (IVQM) was a "proof of concept" software implementation.
 This software demonstrates that the reduced reference (RR) algorithms provided within BVQM and CVQM can actually run in-service.

 The IVQM software is no longer available.